PaMrhac/SVONT-pipeline/README.md

 # SVONT-pipeline
 SVONT-pipeline is pipeline for structural variant detection and annotation using Oxford Nanopore data.
+It is implemented by Snakemake, workflow manager based od python.

 Files in following formats are used as input:
 - sequences in FAST5 format